apache/hudi/website/docs/faq.md

 ### Can I register my Hudi dataset with Apache Hive metastore?

 Yes.
-This can be performed either via the standalone [Hive Sync tool](https://hudi.apache.org/docs/syncing_metastore#hive-sync-tool) or using options in [deltastreamer](https://github.com/apache/hudi/blob/d3edac4612bde2fa9deca9536801dbc48961fb95/docker/demo/sparksql-incremental.commands#L50) tool or [datasource](https://hudi.apache.org/docs/configurations#hoodiedatasourcehive_syncenable).
+This can be performed either via the standalone [Hive Sync tool](https://hudi.apache.org/docs/syncing_metastore#hive-sync-tool) or using options in [Hudi Streamer](https://github.com/apache/hudi/blob/d3edac4612bde2fa9deca9536801dbc48961fb95/docker/demo/sparksql-incremental.commands#L50) tool or [datasource](https://hudi.apache.org/docs/configurations#hoodiedatasourcehive_syncenable).

 ### How does the Hudi indexing work & what are its benefits?